Signed in as:

 Among our notable achievements over the years, the one for which Eureka Lodge #36 is currently most proud, is the role it played in establishing the monument to the memory of the great abolitionist, writer and orator Frederick Douglass, which now stands at Highland Park in Rochester.

 Our Brother, John W. Thompson, at a regular meeting of the lodge held November 20, 1894, made a motion that a committee be formed for the purpose of raising funds for erecting a monument in memory of the Afro-American Soldiers and Sailors who had fallen in the wars of this country.
 Shortly after the passing of Frederick Douglas, the committee decided that the monument would be restructured and erected in the memory of Mr. Douglas.
 It was on June 20, 1898 that the Grand Master of Prince Hall Masons in the State of New York, Most Worshipful E. R. Spaulding, accompanied by members of his cabinet, and joined by members of Eureka Lodge #36 and Estella Chapter #7, Order of Eastern Star, joined in a ceremony to lay the cornerstone for the Frederick Douglas Monument.
+For more than a decade, Bro.
+Reverend Julius D. Jackson Jr. advocated for the movement of the statue to a more visible location.
+In 2019 the statue was moved to Frederick Douglass Memorial Plaza, near the entry way to the Rochester Lilac Festival, the city's oldest and most famous festival.

 Eureka Lodge has been fortunate to have attracted to its membership some of the Rochester community’s outstanding citizens.
 In recent memory these include, while not being limited to: the city’s first African American commission of the department of municipal government (Past Master Stanley Thomas, Sr.); the first Black to practice law in the city (attorney Lloyd Hurst); the first Black to be appointed to the city police department (Captain Charles Price), City Court Judge (Roy W. King) ,the first African-American mayor of the City of Rochester (Mayor William A. Johnson) current mayor of the City of Rochester (Mayor Malik Evans).
 Other brothers of this fraternity have achieved acclaim in private business: Emerson U. Fullwood (Corporate Officer, Xerox Corporation), Millard Latimer Sr. (Funeral Director), John R. Hill, Jr. (Author – Third Degree: Leadership, Project Management and Old School Masonry) and Tony Jackson (Panther Graphics Printing).
 Many of our Brothers have achieved management and supervisory positions with prestigious employers in our community, including Kodak, Xerox, General Motors, Excellus Blue Cross and Blue Shield, and Rochester Institute of Technology to name but a few.